okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 You can use the Polices API to create a new policy or update an existing one.

 To create a new policy, send a POST request to the `/api/v1/policies` endpoint.
-Consider the following:
+Include the following:

 * Set the value of `activate` query parameter to `true`.
 * Provide a value for `name`.